Yuvalalex/BENAM---Tactical-Preview/README.md

 - Hybrid legacy JavaScript plus modular TypeScript migration in a real working product
 - Android packaging support through Capacitor
 - RTL/Hebrew interface with touch-oriented field UX

-## Overview

-BENAM is a single-repository application for field incident management.
-It covers the operational flow from setup and readiness, through active casualty handling and prioritization, to report generation and offline transfer.

-From an engineering perspective, the value of this repository is not just the feature list.
-It shows how a state-heavy browser application can support offline operation, structured workflow handling, mobile packaging, regression coverage, and a gradual migration from legacy JavaScript to stricter TypeScript modules.

 ## What This Repository Demonstrates